 Are our valuables safe in our room?

-Theft is very rare, but does happen.
+Theft is very rare but does happen.
 We provide safety deposit boxes, which are located in your room for a small fee of $6.00 for the duration of your stay.
-Do not leave Dive gear and/ or equipment outside on the patios at night or when leaving the room and be sure to leave patio lights on if your out.
+Do not leave Dive gear and/ or equipment outside on the patios at night or when leaving the room and be sure to leave patio lights on if you are out.
 Always keep your safe key with you and remember to lock your doors and windows when you leave or when you are sleeping.
 Captain Don’s Habitat is not responsible for any lost or stolen property if you leave your door or windows open.
 By leaving your doors and windows unlocked you are inviting theft.
-Your key is on a brightly marked wrist lanyard, wear this on your wrist when you are diving or snorkeling in remote locations and do not leave it in your rental car.
+Your key is on a brightly marked wrist lanyard, wear this on your wrist when you are diving or snorkeling in remote locations, and do not leave it in your rental car.
 Leave all your valuables in your room safe and never in your car.
-Some car rental agencies advise you to leave a window open, but check with the agency you rent with to ascertain what their specific policy is in regards to this.
-Report suspicious behavior to reception or one of the Managers.
+Some car rental agencies advise you to leave a window open but check with the agency you rent with to ascertain what their specific policy is in regards to this.
+Report suspicious behavior to the reception or one of the Managers.
 Just remember to apply the same safety rules as you would do at home and you will have a safe trip.

 Do you have strong currents on the dive sites?